 How to Optimize Your Site’s Performance

 I wrote this article to optimize your site’s performance, please read to the end.
-The load speed of a website is crucial to the success of a business in the internet.
-Based on a study by Kissmetrics.com, a website that open more than three seconds will have an impact on seven percent reduction in conversions.
+The loading speed of a website is crucial to the success of a business on the internet.
+Based on a study by Kissmetrics.com, a website that opens more than three seconds will have an impact on a seven percent reduction in conversions.

 The speed of a website when accessing by prospective buyers has a huge impact on your business, especially businesses that use the internet as a marketing tool.
 If your website is slow when opening, this will increase your website’s bounce rate.
 Visitors will feel bored and won’t want to open your website again.